-Have an annoying stump in your backyard?
+Do you have an annoying stump in your backyard?
 Tree stumps are an eyesore and a pain to maneuver around.
-You can rent a grinder for $100-$200 a day, so if you have the time and DIY skills to do it, renting could be a cost effective option.
+You can rent a grinder for $100-$200 a day, so if you have the time and DIY skills to do it, renting could be a cost-effective option.

 The grinder size found at most rental places is a 25-hp engine with a 16-in.-diameter cutting wheel that has 16 forged-steel teeth.
-This is a powerful machine that will work for most jobs and is pretty simple to operate.
+This is a powerful machine that will work for most jobs.
 Make sure that you ask the rental store to explain the machine to you before you leave with the grinder.
-If you do not have a truck that can pull 1000 pounds, most rental companies will drop it off at your home for an additional charge.
+If you do not have a truck that can pull 1,000 pounds, most rental companies will drop it off at your home for an additional charge.